Last Updated on April 13, 2021 by Janet Frost

 - Botanical Gardens

 Finally, I want to encourage you to get outdoors and grow but also help the next generations get outdoors.
 We live in a world that is increasingly crowded and plugged-in.
 Ironically, we are less connected with humankind and nature than ever before.
 It is essential for their health and well-being to get outdoors.
-It is also imperative for the health and well-being of our Planet for the next generations to learn to love and protect it.
+It is also imperative for the health and well-being of our Planet.
+Future generations must learn to love and protect our world.

 - Take your children and grandchildren on a hike.

-- Volunteer yourself and your children for a clean-up day at your local park.
+- Volunteer yourself and your children for a local clean-up day.

 - Help kids to develop observations skills by looking, listening and smelling everything they encounter outdoors.